augustocolombelli/pact-contract-test/README.md

 - OK - Add to readme the steps to start the application without docker
 - OK - Add to readme the steps necessary to run the providers/consumers test
 - OK - Add to readme how it's possible to test all API
-- Add to readme the steps necessary to run the services with docker-compose
+- OK - Add to readme the steps necessary to run the services with docker-compose
 - Cover all code with unit tests;
 - Final test without Docker;
 - Final test with Docker;